K0rdent/docs/docs/clustertemplates/vsphere/template-parameters.md

 ## ClusterDeployment parameters

-To deploy managed cluster a number of parameters should be passed to the `ClusterDeployment` object.
+To create a cluster deployment a number of parameters should be passed to the `ClusterDeployment` object.

 ### Parameter list